Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: System Model

 Assuming that the SIC process has been successful, the data stream of $e$ is wrongly decoded at its own receiver if $r_e > I_{e}$, which occurs with probability

 It is worth noting that the assumption of complete knowledge of the CSI for the eMBB user constraints $p_e$ and $p_{u,e}$ to be either 1 or 0.

 Let us now focus on the outage event for $u$.
-The data stream intended for $u$ is not successfully decoded if the URLLC packet is erroneously decoded at receiver $u$, happening if $r_u > I_u$, or the URLLC packet is not entirely received before the latency requirement $M_u^{\max}$.
-Defining the waiting time $W_u$ as the number of mini-slots not used by $u$ between the arrival and the complete transmission of the URLLC packet, the outage probability of $u$ can be formalized as~\cite{Durisi2016}
+The data stream intended for $u$ is not successfully decoded if a) the URLLC packet is erroneously decoded at receiver $u$, happening if $r_u > I_u$, or b) if the URLLC packet is not entirely received before the latency requirement $M_u^{\max}$.
+Assuming the URLLC packet is transmitted as soon as it arrives, the outage probability of $u$ can be formalized as~\cite{Durisi2016}

 Using Boole's inequality, the outage probability can be upper bound by